Want to hack on Origin? Awesome!

 Be nice: Be courteous, respectful and polite to fellow community members: no regional, racial, gender, or other abuse will be tolerated.
 We like nice people way better than mean ones!

 Encourage diversity and participation: Make everyone in our community feel welcome, regardless of their background and the extent of their contributions, and do everything possible to encourage participation in our community.

 Keep it legal: Basically, don’t get anybody in trouble.
 Share only content that you own, do not share private or sensitive information, and don’t break laws.

 Stay on topic: Make sure that you are posting to the correct channel and avoid off-topic discussions.
 Remember when you update an issue or respond to an email you are potentially sending to a large number of people.
 Please consider this before you update.
 Also remember that nobody likes spam.

-If you find bugs, mistakes or inconsistencies in the Origin project’s code or documents, please let us know by filing an issue at the appropriate issue tracker (we use multiple repositories).
+If you find bugs, mistakes or inconsistencies in Origin’s code or documents, please let us know by filing a GitHub issue.

-The Origin Protocol and its implementations are still in early development, which means there may be problems with the protocol or in our implementations.
+Origin is still in early development, which means there may be problems with the protocol or in our implementations.
 We take security vulnerabilities very seriously.
 If you discover a security issue, please bring it to our attention right away!